sphaso/sphaso.github.io/posts/2019-04-21-journey-of-a-mateiro.markdown

 A few words on youtube tutorials.
 If you're like me, you'll watch hours of youtube to understand all the intricacies of a good mate preparation.
 The problem is that those tutorials only teach the beginning.
 Mate evolves on every sip, the leaves get soaked and fall, the erva absorbs water and it grows choking your filter.
 What to do in those situations?
 Very little exists on the subject which is however very important.
 All I want to say is, don't expect your mate to stay the same from beginning to end.
 Experiment and see what works for you.
 One example everyone knows, people are very strict about positioning their bombilla and not to have it moved.
 This is BS.
 As you grow older in the mate world you discover what you suspected all the way: it's perfectly OK to use the bombilla to mold the yerba to one side, people all other South America do it.

 The journey continues.
-I'm currently sipping Rosamonte and Barão, but I have a few more brands in my cupboard to try: Pajarito, Poporé, Rosamonte special, CBSE, and a new flavor of Campesino.
+I'm currently sipping Pajarito and CBSE, but I have a few more brands in my cupboard to try: Poporé and Rosamonte special.
 I'll update this post with my new findings.